 News & Outreach

 Age Heaping You can read my new article (with Stuart Henderson and Eoin McLaughlin) published in the European Review of Economic History on age heaping as an indicator of human capital.
-We have also written a commentary on the EHES blog, which is meant to spark debate on the future of age heaping in economic history.
+We have also written a commentary on the EHES blog and RTÉ Brainstorm, which is meant to spark debate on the future of age heaping as a human capital measure in economic history.

 Business History I have recently joined the editorial team of Business History, where I am now principally responsible for submissions that employ quantitative methodologies.
 You can read lengthy editorials about publishing in our journal, and about our peer review process.

 Mind Your Language!
 Why did Irish, the indigenous language of Ireland, fall into disuse in the nineteenth century?
-In a QUCEH working paper co-authored with Alan Fernihough and Eoin McLaughin, we use the 1901 census to uncover that it is all about schooling.
+In a QUCEH working paper co-authored with Alan Fernihough and Eoin McLaughin, we conduct a quantitative analysis of the 1901 census to uncover that it is all about schooling.
 But not centrally-planned state-directed education policy.
-Read the working paper here.